-My background is in wildlife ecology and human dimensions of wildlife conservation.
-I am particularly interested in individuals' connections with the natural world, and what conservation means to them.
-I am passionate about environmental education and outreach, and narrowing the gap that seems to currently exist between research scientists/wildlife managers and the general public.
+My background is in both wildlife ecology and the human dimensions of wildlife management.
+I am particularly interested in individuals' connections with the natural world, and what the conservation means to them.
+I am passionate about environmental outreach, and narrowing the gap that currently seems to exist between research scientists/wildlife managers and the general public.
 I believe that everyone should have a voice when it comes to preservation of local resources and I love talking to people about their views on conservation and environmentalism.
-I am also interested in promoting greater inclusion and diversity in the fields of wildlife management and environmental sciences.
+I am also interested in promoting greater inclusion and diversity in the fields of natural resource management.

 My current research focuses on the management of timber rattlesnakes in Connecticut.
 I seek a greater understanding of how humans perceive and interact with this species, and how we can apply this knowledge toward creating more effective conservation strategies.

 News and Events:

 UPCOMING: October 11, 2017, at 9:30a.m., I will be defending my thesis research on the human dimensions of timber rattlesnake management in central Connecticut... the culmination of 2 years of research!